apache/activemq-website/src/components/classic/documentation/websockets.md

 Demos
 =====

-As of version 5.6.0, an adapted demo of [stomp-websocket](http://github.com/jmesnil/stomp-websocket) library is integrated with ActiveMQ Classic web demo application.
+As of version 5.6.0, an adapted demo of [stomp-websocket](http://github.com/jmesnil/stomp-websocket) library is integrated with ActiveMQ web demo application.
 As of version 5.9.0, we have a similar demo using MQTT and [Eclipse Paho client](http://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.javascript.git)

 To see demos: